Altinn/altinn-studio-docs/content/app/development/api/instance/_index.en.md

 ### Step 3: Deleting an instance via the endpoint exposed in the application

-After identifying the instances which are to be deleted, sending the actuall call to the application to get them deleted is simple.
+After identifying the instances which are to be deleted, sending the actual call to the application to get them deleted is simple.
 The id of the instance (instanceOwner.partyId/instanceGuid) then have to be submitted.

 `HTTP DELETE https://ttd.apps.altinn.no/ttd/apps-test/instances/{instanceOwner.partyId}/{instanceGuid}`